chumingqian/Deploy_Yolov4_On_Ultra96_v2/README.md

 It is often occurs running  out of  memory  and cause the connection  refused.

 Here is the solution we use,  extanding the  swap space  temporary.

--check all  process "top"
+- check all  process "top"
--Check the current usage  "free -h "  and show the usage of the swap "swapon --show".
+- Check the current usage  "free -h "  and show the usage of the swap "swapon --show".
--sudo  su to get the  super privillage.
+- sudo  su to get the  super privillage.

 -make a  folder to storage the swapfile. mkdir "root/swap/swapfile"  cd to this path,  if don't have this path make it.

 - "sudo dd if=/dev/zero of=swap2G  bs=1G  count=2 " ;  make a  swap file